Carpk/record_listings/README.md

 [GET /records/name](http://localhost:9292/records/name)

-To post a record, use curl in another terminal session, in the following format:
+To post a record, use curl in another terminal session, with the following format:

 record="lastname firstname gender fav_color birthmonth birthday birthyear"